supaflyENJOY/DynamicsDocs/docs/Patients/Location.md

 - The Summary tab is made up of 2 sections.
     - Address Information - The 'Address Information' section contains the basic information to differenciate locations.
 This section has the following fields.
-        - Description - This field can be populated to give the location a clear name. i.e. Steven's summer home.
+        - Description - This field can be populated to give the location a clear name. (e.g. "Steven's summer home").
         - Location Type - Home, School, Office, Telecare, Other (Required field.)
             - Address Type - If the Location Type is 'Home' this field must be populated with 'Billing Address', 'Service Address' or both.
 A Patient can only have 1 address as their 'Billing Address'.
         - Patient - Once the record is saved, the Patient field locks.
-If this Location is a general location, i.e. a school, where numerous patients are serviced, this field would be left empty.
+If this Location is a general location, (e.g., a school) where numerous patients are serviced, this field would be left empty.
     - Address Details - The 'Address Details' section contains the address.
 The fields in this section are: Street Address (Required), Apt, Unit, Floor, City (Required), State (Required), Zip Code (Required), Additional Directions.

 ## Add New Location